endurox-dev/tuxapp/README.md

     $ txgencl
     -- Check databases:
     $ sqlplus1
-    SQL> select count(*) from tlog;
+    SQL> select count(*) from txlog;
     $ sqlplus2
-    SQL> select count(*) from tlog;
+    SQL> select count(*) from txlog;
 ```

 # Application

 Given application demonstrates XATMI client which calls XATMI server, which enqueues message to persistent queue.
-The persistent queue is forwarded to "TLOG" service.
-"TLOG" service adds records in Oracle DB table "TLOG".
-There are two servers tlogsv where each is connected to Oracle DB to different schemas.
+The persistent queue is forwarded to "TXLOG" service.
+"TXLOG" service adds records in Oracle DB table "TXLOG".
+There are two servers txlogsv where each is connected to Oracle DB to different schemas.
 The target server is selected by DDR route.
-Do not confuse, in this example "TLOG" queue/service/table is not related to Tuxedo internal TLOG which is used for XA transaction tracking.
+Do not confuse, in this example "TXLOG" queue/service/table refer to business transactions log and is not related to Tuxedo internal TLOG which is used for XA transaction tracking.

 ![Application diagram](doc/program.drawio.png?raw=true "Application diagram")